section-engineering-education/engineering-education/content/articles/collapsible-bottom-navigation-bar-using-jetpack-compose-navigation/index.md

 status: publish
 published: true
 url: /how-to-create-a-collapsible-bottom-navigation-bar-using-jetpack-compose/
-title: How to Create a Collapsible Bottom Navigation Bar with Jetpack Compose in Android
+title: How to Create a Collapsible Bottom Navigation Bar using Jetpack Compose in Android
-description: This tutorial provides a step-by-step guide on how to create a collapsible bottom navigation bar with Jetpack compose in Android.
+description: This tutorial provides a step-by-step guide on how to create a collapsible bottom navigation bar using Jetpack compose in Android.
 author: antony-gitau
 date: 2021-11-11T00:00:00-18:59
 topics: [Languages]